playframework/play-samples/README.md

 ## Reactive UI - Real-time Chart

 On the client-side, a Reactive UI updates the stock charts every time a message is received.
-The <a href="#code/app/views/index.scala.html" class="shortcut">index.scala.html</a> file produces the web page at <http://localhost:9000> and loads the JavaScript and CSS needed render the page and setup the UI.
+The `index.scala.html` file produces the web page at <http://localhost:9000> and loads the JavaScript and CSS needed render the page and setup the UI.

 The JavaScript for the page is compiled from the index.coffee file which is written in CoffeeScript (an elegant way to write JavaScript).
 Using jQuery, a page ready handler sets up the WebSocket connection and sets up functions which will be called when the server sends a message to the client through the WebSocket: